narwahls/moodle-local_ldap/README.md

 Usage
 -----
 Previous versions of this plugin used a CLI script.
-This is deprecated in favor of two [Scheduled tasks](https://docs.moodle.org/31/en/Scheduled_tasks), one for syncing by group and another for syncing by attribute.
+This is deprecated in favor of two [scheduled tasks](https://docs.moodle.org/31/en/Scheduled_tasks), one for syncing by group and another for syncing by attribute.
 Both are configured to run hourly and are disabled by default.

 Author
 -----